Homegateway/SDTTool/README.md

 ## Changelog

+### Version 0.6
+04.02.2016

+- Improved Java export: output documentation when available, generate static variables for property names, added getter for event payload data points
+- Fixed error when exporting SDT2 to markdown
+- Added option (``--markdowntables``) to present data points, actions, properties and more in table format

 ### Version 0.5
 13.11.2015

 - Added markdown export for SDT3
 - Added OPML export for SDT3
 - Added support to export SDT3 structure as markdown tables

 ### Version 0.4
 29.10.2015

 - Added support for converting SDT2 to SDT3 format
 - Added first support for generating Java classes (from SDT3 format only)
 - Added --hidedetails option to hide detailed information when generating documentation